weixinxu666/weixinxu666.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hello, my name is Xinxu Wei.
-I am currently a Ph.D. student in Computer Engineering at [Lehigh University](https://www2.lehigh.edu/), advised by Dr. [Yu Zhang](https://yuzhangresearch.weebly.com/) and Dr. [Lifang He](https://scholar.google.com/citations?user=obgTcyoAAAAJ&hl=en).
+Hello, my name is **Xinxu Wei**.
+I am currently a Ph.D. student (2023–2027) at [Lehigh University](https://www2.lehigh.edu/), advised by Dr. [Yu Zhang](https://yuzhangresearch.weebly.com/) and Dr. [Lifang He](https://scholar.google.com/citations?user=obgTcyoAAAAJ&hl=en).

 My research lies at the intersection of **deep learning, machine learning, data mining, computer vision, neuroscience, and medical AI**, with a particular focus on **brain graph foundation models, self-supervised pre-training, and graph neural networks**.

-I hold dual master’s degrees in Neuroscience from [McGill University](https://www.mcgill.ca/) and Biomedical Engineering from the [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/).
+I hold dual master’s degrees from [McGill University](https://www.mcgill.ca/) in **Neuroscience** (2021–2023) and from the [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) (2020–2023).
+Prior to that, I completed my undergraduate studies at the University of Electronic Science and Technology of China (2016–2020).